aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cells/_index.md

 ```

 Delete all blank rows which do not contain any data or other object.

+**Remarks**

 For blank rows that will be deleted, it is not only required that [Row.isBlank()](../../com.aspose.cells/row\#isBlank--) should be true, but also there should be no visible comment defined for any cell in those rows, and no pivot table whose range intersects with them.

 **Parameters:**
 | Parameter | Type | Description |